-Incoming MIDI events could be filtered and quantized.
+Incoming MIDI events may be filtered and quantized.
 Both note position and note length quantization is supported.

 When MidiREX is not running, MIDI events received on MIDI INPUT are sent to MIDI OUT on the selected track’s MIDI channel allowing you to monitor what you’re going to record.
 If MidiREX is running but selected track is empty or muted, the incoming MIDI events are still sent to MIDI OUT allowing you to rehearse or jam along with the previously recorded tracks playing.
 Note that you can hit RECORD at any time and record that wonderful phrase you just came up with without stopping the playback.

 When MidiREX is running and selected track is not empty or muted, the incoming MIDI note events transpose notes in the part being played.